Apply Dubai Visa Online

 History of Al Bastakiya

-Dubai is the oldest living residential neighborhood named after the town of Bastak.
-Al Bastakiya was constructed back in the 1690s on the outskirts creek or Bur Dubai by Mr. Qasim Bin Abdullah Bastakiya.
-It consisted of 60 housing units in its prime time and most of it was owned by Persian(Iranian) merchants.
-The truth behind the development of the Al Bastakiya colony was the increasing trade, developing Dubai port under the influence of Sheikh Maktoum bin Hashar, the then ruler of Dubai.
-After the discovery of oil, Al Bastakiya was half deteriorated and in 1989 Dubai Municipality schedules to demolish Al Bastakiya The visit of Prince Charles to Dubai and his love for culture and heritage was a boon and Al Bastakiya was restored later in 2005.
+Dubai is the oldest living residential neighbourhood, named after the town of Bastak.
+Al Bastakiya was constructed back in the 1690s on the outskirts creek, or Bur Dubai, by Mr. Qasim Bin Abdullah Bastakiya.
+It consisted of 60 housing units in its prime, and most of them were owned by Persian (Iranian) merchants.
+The truth behind the development of the Al Bastakiya colony was the increasing trade and developing Dubai port under the influence of Sheikh Maktoum bin Hashar, the then ruler of Dubai.
+After the discovery of oil, Al Bastakiya was half-deteriorated and in 1989, Dubai Municipality schedules to demolish Al Bastakiya The visit of Prince Charles to Dubai and his love for culture and heritage were a boon, and Al Bastakiya was restored later in 2005.

 Read Also: Do I Need a Visa For Dubai